bartdegoede/blog/content/post/2020-08-26-python-full-text-search-engine.md

 - we assume each field has same value (ie fulltext); but what about weighting matches in titles more
 - all of this is in memory on my laptop; Lucene has very efficient disk structure => scales to multiple machines, like ES

-# DATA
-## subset
-Loads of stdout about parsing XML, takes ±30 seconds on my laptop Parsing XML took 32.68613815307617 seconds
-Loads of stdout about indexing data, takes ±30 seconds on my laptop index_documents took 25.253756046295166 seconds substring_search took 0.40305519104003906 seconds regex_search took 2.7608580589294434 seconds search took 0.050067901611328125 milliseconds run took 61.108176946640015 seconds
-## full data set
-index_documents took 487.53364872932434 seconds
-substring_search took 3.651111125946045 seconds
-regex_search took 25.815366983413696 seconds
-search took 0.23889541625976562 milliseconds search took 0.05960679054260254 seconds search took 0.003979921340942383 seconds search took 0.43673086166381836 seconds

-[^wikipedia_dump]: The [entire dataset](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-abstract.xml.gz) is currently about ±780mb of gzipped XML.
+[^wikipedia_dump]: An abstract is generally the first paragraph or the first couple of sentences of a Wikipedia article.
+The [entire dataset](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-abstract.xml.gz) is currently about ±786mb of gzipped XML.
 There's smaller dumps with a subset of articles available if you want to experiment and mess with the code yourself; parsing XML and indexing will take a while, and require a substantial amount of memory.
 [^xml_memory_note]: We're going to have the entire dataset and index in memory as well, so we may as well skip keeping the raw data in memory.